rolling-scopes-school/tasks/stage2/tasks/puzzle/stories/RSS-PZ-04.md

 ## 📝 Description

-This task involves designing the application in such a way that the main functionalities are accessible only to users who are logged in.
-Additionally, implement a logout feature that clears the user's first name and surname from local storage and redirects them to the login page.
+This task focuses on ensuring the application's core features are accessible solely to logged-in users.
+It necessitates the implementation of a logout mechanism that erases the user's first name and surname from local storage, subsequently redirecting them to the login page.
+Crucially, if a user is already logged in, they should be directly navigated to the start screen, bypassing the login interface.

 ## 🔨 Implementation Details

-1. **Access Restriction:**
+1. **Access Control:**

-   - Check for the presence of the user's name in local storage as a criterion for being logged in.
+   - Ascertain logged-in status by verifying the presence of the user's name in local storage.
-   - If the user's name is not found, redirect them to the login page, thereby restricting access to main functionalities.
+   - Redirect users lacking this criterion to the login page, effectively restricting access to the application's primary features.

+2. **Direct Navigation for Logged-In Users:**

+   - Automatically direct users with stored login credentials to the start screen, ensuring immediate access to the application's functionalities.

-2. **Logout Functionality:**
+3. **Logout Mechanism:**

-   - Provide a logout option within the application, accessible to the user at any time.
+   - Integrate a prominently accessible logout option within the application.
-   - Upon clicking the logout button, delete the user's first name and surname from local storage.
+   - Clicking the logout button should remove the user's credentials from local storage.

-3. **Redirection After Logout:**
+4. **Post-Logout Redirection:**

-   - After clearing the user's information, redirect them to the login page.
+   - Following credential clearance, navigate the user back to the login interface.
-   - Ensure that the redirection is immediate and seamless.
+   - This redirection should be executed seamlessly and without delay.

-4. **User Interface Considerations:**
+5. **Logout Interface Design:**
-   - The logout option should be clearly visible and accessible.
+   - Ensure the logout option is conspicuously positioned and easy to interact with.
-   - For better user experience, provide a confirmation prompt or message before executing the logout process.
+   - Consider incorporating a confirmation step prior to logout completion to enhance the user experience.

-## 🎨 Visual Implementation Ideas
+## 🎨 Visual Design Suggestions

-1. **Logout Button Design:**
+1. **Logout Button Aesthetics:**

-   - Place a clearly labeled 'Logout' button in an easily accessible area of the interface, like the header or navigation menu.
+   - Situate a clearly marked 'Logout' button within a prominent section of the UI, such as the header or navigation bar.
-   - Use a design that is consistent with the rest of the application but stands out enough to be easily located by the user.
+   - Design the button to align with the application's overall aesthetic while still being distinct for easy identification.

-2. **Redirection Animation or Loader:**
+2. **Redirection Feedback:**
-   - Implement a smooth transition or loading animation when redirecting from logout to the login page.
+   - Employ a graceful transition effect or loading indicator during the shift from the logout action to the login page, augmenting user experience.

 ## ✅ Acceptance Criteria

-- Main application functionalities are accessible only to users who have their name stored in local storage.
-- A logout functionality is present and, upon use, deletes the user's name from local storage.
+- Only users verified through local storage credentials gain access to the main application features, with logged-in users immediately proceeding to the start screen.
-- After logout, the user is redirected to the login page.
+- Logout functionality effectively erases user data from local storage and redirects to the login interface.
-- The user interface for logout is clear and intuitive.
+- The logout process is user-friendly, featuring an intuitive and easily navigable interface.